yume190/CustomView/README.md

 pod 'CustomView', '~> 1.1'
 ```

-then create a swift file `CustomViewExtension`, and override `bundleIdentifier` method
+then create a swift file `CustomViewKitExtension.swift`, and override `bundleIdentifier` method

 ```
 import UIKit